TechWorksHub/best-practice-guide/source/definitions.rst

 * Accountability — The data controller is responsible for being able to demonstrate GDPR compliance with all of these principles.

-There are also certain categories of data that must be given special consideration.
-Providing guidance on legislation remains out of the scope of this guide.
-However, once again, the ideas put forward in GDPR are important in framing the discussion of best engineering practices, and will recur in this guide.
+Certain categories of data require special consideration under these regulations.
+While this guide does not provide specific legislative guidance, the principles outlined in GDPR are essential for framing discussions on best engineering practices and will be referenced throughout the guide.

 .. _Safety, Security and Robustness: